MasonRemaley/AnthropicStudios/press.md

 **Will the game support mobile platforms?**

-Currently only macOS and Windows support is planned.
+Currently only Windows support is planned.
+We have a macOS build as well, but Apple's new code signing policy makes releasing it difficult.
 Other platforms may be considered after the initial release if there's sufficient interest.

 **When will it be released?**